pypa/setuptools-scm/README.rst

   Use with caution, this is a function for advanced use, and you should be familiar with the setuptools_scm internals to use it.

+:tag_regex:
+  A python regex string to extract the version part from any SCM tag.
+  The regex needs to contain three named groups prefix, version and suffix, where `version` captures the actual version information.

+  defaults to the value of ``setuptools_scm.config.DEFAULT_TAG_REGEX <src/setuptools_scm/config.py>``

 To use setuptools_scm in other Python code you can use the ``get_version`` function: